Commanders end sloppy Eagles' perfect season 32-21 - WHIZ News

 The Washington Commanders turned methodical drives into scores and took advantage of turnover-prone Philadelphia, stunning the Eagles 32-21 on Monday night and sending them to their first loss in nine games this season.

-Behind Jalen Hurts, the Eagles were 8-0 for the first time in franchise history and the last team in the NFL that could make a run at Miami’s 17-0 mark in 1972 and the lone perfect season.
+Behind Jalen Hurts, the Eagles were the last team in the NFL that could make a run at Miami’s 17-0 mark in 1972 and the lone perfect season.
 The 2007 New England Patriots came close, going 18-0 before a Super Bowl loss.

+“We started 8-0 together, we lost this game together, we’re going to move on together,” Eagles coach Nick Sirianni said.

 The Eagles had their shot at perfection slip out of their hands.

-Trailing at halftime for the first time this season, Hurts seemed to have one more big play left in him to pull out a victory.
-He connected on a deep ball to wide receiver Quez Watkins on a 51-yard reception late in the fourth quarter down 26-21.
+Trailing at halftime for the first time this season, Hurts seemed to have one more big play left to pull out a victory.
+He connected on a deep ball to wide receiver Quez Watkins on a 51-yard reception late in the fourth quarter trailing 26-21.
 Watkins hit the ground, popped up and took off running, only to fumble the ball and give Washington possession.

+“I was just trying to make a play.
+I know I didn’t get touched and I knew I had left him behind, so I just wanted to get up and get some extra yards,” Watkins said.

-That was it for the Eagles and their four turnovers, a high number for a team that had only three in the first eight games.
+That was it for the Eagles and their four turnovers, a bloated number for a team that had only three in the first eight games.

-A.J Brown had a catch knock off his hands and turn into an interception, and Dallas Goedert fumbled in the fourth quarter when linebacker Jamin Davis grabbed the tight end by the facemask.
+A.J Brown had a catch knock off his hands and turn into an interception.
+And, Dallas Goedert fumbled in the fourth quarter when linebacker Jamin Davis grabbed the tight end by the facemask — but no penalty was called.

+Kemp told a pool reporter, “We didn’t see a face mask on the field.”

 Hurts was 17 for 26 for just 175 yards.